 READ MORE: Reasons To Love A Freestanding Tub

 Handheld showers on a fixed arm or slide bar offer convenience for cleaning and bathing.
-These showers also allow you to adjust the water height for multiple users, add message settings and more.
+These detachable shower heads also allow you to adjust the water height for multiple users, add message settings and more.